jamf/jamfprotect/README.md

 Customers of Jamf Protect are able to leverage resources in this repository such as:

-### SOAR Playbooks

-Leverage the powerful integration between Jamf Protect and Jamf Pro to rapidly respond to security incidents on managed endpoints through automation.

-More information on this Jamf portfolio integration can be found [here](https://docs.jamf.com/jamf-protect/documentation/Setting_Up_Analytic_Remediation_With_Jamf_Pro.html).

 ### Custom Analytics (Behavioural Detection)

 Custom Analytic predicates to extend the behavioural detection capability of Jamf Protect.